cedardb/docs/content/guides/configuration.md

 ```

 We support different storage types:
-  - `columnar` should be used as the default storage, leveraging the buffer manager and providing ACID guarantees.
-It is optimized for hybrid and analytic workloads.
+  - `columnar` is the best choice for hybrid and analytical workloads.
+It leverages the buffer manager and provides ACID guarantees.
   - `paged` uses a PAX-layout that leverages the buffer manager and provides ACID guarantees.
 It is optimized for OLTP workloads.
-  - `mapped` is an in-memory only relation that should not be used in production.
+  - `mapped` is an in-memory only relation optimized for highest performance that should not be used in production.

 ## Benchmarking